Fact Check: Trump Gave Taliban Everything They Wanted, Laid Groundwork for Afghanistan Challenge

 Latest News

-Governor Tina Kotek Declares Drought Emergency in Lake County
+Governor Kotek Declares Drought Emergency in Baker County

-Governor Tina Kotek has declared a drought in Lake County through Executive Order 24-26, and directed state agencies to coordinate and prioritize assistance to the region.
-According to the U.S.… Read More
+This drought declaration marks the first made by Governor Kotek this calendar year.
+Governor Tina Kotek has declared a drought in Baker County through Executive Order 25-12 and directed state… Read More